William Cecil Slingsby: Personal life

 Slingsby's parents were William and Mary Ann (née Dewhurst) (1817-1886), his maternal grandfather was Isaac Dewhurst of Skipton (1791-1866) whose brother John Dewhurst (1787-1864) was the maternal grandfather of Alfred Hopkinson, Edward Hopkinson and John Hopkinson, the mountaineering brothers who also climbed in the Alps and the UK with Slingsby.

-In 1882 Slingsby married Alizon Ecroyd (b.
-1859), the daughter of William Farrer Ecroyd and they had five children.
+In 1882 Slingsby married Alizon Ecroyd (born 1859), the daughter of William Farrer Ecroyd and they had five children.
 The youngest son, Henry Laurence Slingsby (1893-1917) was killed in action in Belgium during WW1.
-Their eldest son, William Ecroyd Slingsby (b.
-1885), "the most unreliable and troublesome" of Slingsby's sons, climbed in the alps with Geoffrey Winthrop Young in 1905, thirteen years before Cecil Slingsby's youngest daughter Eleanor Winthrop Young married Winthrop Young.
+Their eldest son, William Ecroyd Slingsby (born 1885), "the most unreliable and troublesome" of Slingsby's sons, climbed in the Alps with Geoffrey Winthrop Young in 1905, thirteen years before Cecil Slingsby's youngest daughter Eleanor Winthrop Young married Winthrop Young.
 Eleanor herself became a climber and a co-founder of the Pinnacle Club, a women's climbing association.

 Slingsby died on 23 August 1929 in a nursing home at Hurstpierpoint, in East Sussex.
 He is buried in the churchyard at Carleton-in-Craven.